Skip to content

 Earth Fault Loop Impedance Calculator — BS 7671

 Calculate total earth fault loop impedance (Zs) from Ze and R1+R2 measurements.
-Check compliance against BS 7671 18th Edition maximum values for automatic disconnection of supply.
+Check compliance against BS 7671 18th Edition (including Amendment 4, 2026) maximum values for automatic disconnection of supply.

 Measured at the origin of the installation